TheHonestGene/imputor/README.rst

       imputor -h

-Step 1 - Prepare a filtered 1000 genomes HapMap dataset
+Step 1 - Prepare a filtered 1000 genomes dataset
 ===============================================================
 Currently risk prediction only works reliably with European indviduals.
-So we first need to remove all non-european individuals from the 1000 HapMap dataset and also remove the monomorphic SNPs.
+So we first need to remove all non-european individuals from the 1000 genomes dataset and also remove the monomorphic SNPs.
 This can be done with the prepare command.
 This only has to be done once